eirabben/dotfiles/README.md

 **Tmux**

-Tmux is customized to work well with the base16 color theme (also included) along with the Vim configuration.
+Tmux customization with vim-like bindings and color scheme integration.

 **Color scheme**

 The beautiful base16 theme is included in this repository.
-The default in use is base16-railscasts, but feel free to change to one of the other flavours also included.
+The default in use is base16-railscasts, but feel free to change to one of the other flavours.

 This repository currently provides color schemes for Vim and iTerm (Mac OSX).
-The terminal themes are required for the Vim theme to work properly.
+The terminal theme is required for the Vim theme to work properly.
 You will need to manually add the iTerm color scheme via the iTerm settings panel.

 ##Installation